 As depicted in key issue #3 in 3GPP TR 23.700-81 [2], "In roaming scenario, the HPLMN/VPLMN may need to collect data or consume analytics from the VPLMN/HPLMN."
 In this case, the user data may be exchanged between different entity, i.e. VPLMN and HPLMN, that may be subject to different regulations with respect to user consent.

-When it somes to the actions performed on the user data, the following cases need to be considered:
+When it comes to the actions performed on the user data, the following cases need to be considered:

 HPLMN collects user data and exposes the data to VPLMN, VPLMN performs analytics and ML training.